kenguru33/node-starter/README.md

-# A very simple node starter project
+# A very simple node starter project configured for testing with jest and wallaby

 # Run in docker environment
 ### Install node modules